linode/apl-docs/docs/apps/ingress-nginx.md

 The OWASP rule set can only be enabled when ModSecurity is enabled.
 Read more about the OWASP rule set [here](https://owasp.org/www-project-modsecurity-core-rule-set/)

-## Automation

-Teams will be be automatically given a git repository in Gitea named `team-$teamId-argocd`, and Argo CD is automatically configured to access the repository and sync.
-All that is left to do is for a team-admin (or team member with self-service rights) to fill their repository with intended state and commit.

-## Instructions

 ### Using ModSecurity